ibex-team/ibex-lib/doc/strategy.rst

 It is natural to ask the constructor of ``BxpImage`` to take a box in argument and to set the ``image`` field appropriately.

 The constructor of the mother class ``Bxp`` also requires an identifying number.
 Here is why.
-A box property is actually a set of *instances* of the ``Bxp`` interface: if the solver handles 1000 boxes at a given time, every box has it own width, hence its specific instance of ``BxpImage``.
+A box property is actually a set of *instances* of the ``Bxp`` interface: if the solver handles 1000 boxes at a given time, every box has it own image, hence its specific instance of ``BxpImage``.
 These 1000 instances represent the same ''property'' and since there may be other properties attached to the boxes at the same time, we can retreive a given property thanks to its ``id`` field.
 You can simply fix this identifier to any random ``long`` number or use the ``next_id()`` function of Ibex as follows:

 .. literalinclude:: ../examples/doc-strategy.cpp